 To work with neoStampa it is indispensable to have a proper printing scheme for, at least, each resolution we'll be using.
-Although the optimal procedure is to calibrate the printer, sometimes we might want to import another printing scheme when upgrading versions.
+Although the optimal procedure is calibrating the printer, we may want to import another printing scheme when upgrading versions.

-When you work with neoStampa for the first time, you need to run a calibration process with the Calibration Wizard, to create a scheme calibration that will set ink amounts, linearization curves and maximum ink limits, as well as printing a chart target and create a ICC printer profile.
-This option is licensed based.
+When you work with neoStampa for the first time, you need to run a calibration process with the Calibration Wizard, to create a scheme calibration that will set ink amounts, linearization curves, and maximum ink limits, as well as printing a chart target and create an ICC printer profile.
+This option is licensed-based.

 - Standard ICC Color Profiles: These are the ICC files that contain the color information for each material.
 Normally, they are standard files available from the manufacturer, but they can also be created with specific programs.